gakalmar/Notes/54_Terraform.md

     - It's Terraform's cached information about your managed infrastructure and configuration.
     - This state is used to persistently map the same real world resources to your configuration from run-to-run, keep track of metadata, and improve performance for large infrastructures.
     - Without state, Terraform has no way to identify the real resources it created during previous runs.
 Thus, when multiple people are collaborating on shared infrastructure, it's important to store state in a shared location, like a free Terraform Cloud organization.
+    - A `tfstate` file gets created after the first apply
+        - It is created locally if no remote backend (S3 or Terraform Cloud) is specified in the `terraform` config block
-    - Contents of the state file:
+    - Contents of the `terraform.tfstate` state file:
         - Primary
             - Resource configuration
             - Binding to real-world object